NickGrunert/master-thesis/modules/02_algorithm.typ

     In summary, regardless of the minimal size of the erosion kernel, it inevitably proved to be excessively radical, resulting in a significant number of pixels and especially entire surfaces being lost.
     Given the small image size, too many components of the roof, small or thin sections, were being filtered out during the process.
     Therefore, this approach was found to be unsatisfactory, since detection of all components is a requirement.
-    Consequently, the current method of pixel categorization was developed, as it enables greater control over the behavior of the pixels.
+    Consequently, the current method of pixel categorisation was developed, as it enables greater control over the behavior of the pixels.

     In this step, surfaces that are only connected through thin parts are subdivided into multiple smaller surfaces.
     In such instances, the algorithm will attempt to reconnect the resulting sub-components.